Tuesday, May 26, 2020

 Smithy: (Quintessential Fighter) This is required to forge metal armor and weapon, a smithy includes a furnace, anvil, and all tools and molds necessary.

-Smithy, Masterwork: This is required to forge metal armor and weapon, a smithy includes a furnace, anvil, and all tools and molds necessary.
-The tools and other equipment are all finely crafted and of superior quality, granting a +2 circumstance bonus on all Craft: Blacksmithing checks, Craft: Weaponsmithing checks, and Craft: armorsmithing checks made to create metal equipment.
+Smithy, Masterwork: This is required to forge metal armor and weapons.
+A smithy includes a furnace, anvil, and all tools and molds necessary.
+The tools and other equipment are all finely crafted and of superior quality, granting a +2 circumstance bonus on all Craft: Blacksmithing checks, Craft: Weaponsmithing checks, and Craft: Armorsmithing checks made to create metal equipment.

 Home House Rules